-While the project schedule calls for major construction work to be completed by the end of May 2018.
-Severe winter weather could push that completion date into June.
+While the project schedule calls for major construction work to be completed by the end of May 2018, a return of more severe winter weather could push that completion date into June.

-Crews have kept traffic moving in both directions while performing necessary work on the shoulder to keep the Shady Cove community connected and commerce moving on Oregon 62.
+According to Daw, construction crews keep traffic moving in both directions while performing necessary work on the shoulder, insuring the Shady Cove community stays connected and commerce keeps moving on Oregon 62.
 Flaggers control traffic, especially when trucks and equipment enter or exit the work zone.

-Oregon State Police patrol the work zone with overtime enforcement hours provided through the project budget.
-The fine for failure to yield to pedestrians starts at $260 but doubles in a construction zone.
+Oregon State Police patrol the work zone with overtime enforce-ment hours provided through the project budget.